Deafness and hearing impairments

 For guidelines on appropriate disability evidence please visit the Student Finance Eligibility web page.

-Disabled Students Allowances (DSA) is available from your funding body.
+Disabled Students Allowances (DSA) may be available from your funding body to support your studies.
 Depending on your eligibility funding can cover such things as study skills tuition, specialist equipment etc.